-The NPRA is responsible for ensuring that digital tachographs are used in Norway.
+The Norwegian Public Roads Administration (NPRA) is responsible for ensuring that digital tachographs are used in Norway.
 This responsibility includes:

 - issuing necessary cards to drivers, transport enterprises, workshops and inspectors

 - drawing up national regulations for the use of digital tachographs